 Top of the page

-Peripheral arterial disease (PAD) is narrowing or blockage of arteries in your arms and legs.
+Peripheral arterial disease (PAD) is narrowing or blockage of arteries that causes poor blood flow to your arms and legs.
+PAD is most common in the legs.

 The most common cause of PAD is the buildup of plaque on the inside of arteries.
-Plaque is made of extra cholesterol, calcium, and other material in your blood.
-Over time, plaque builds up along the inner walls of the arteries, including those that supply blood to your legs.
-This buildup leads to poor blood flow.
+Over time, plaque builds up in the walls of the arteries, including those that supply blood to your legs.
+If you have PAD, you're likely to have plaque in other arteries in your body.
+This raises your risk of a heart attack and stroke.

 Peripheral arterial disease is also called peripheral vascular disease.

-If PAD gets worse, you may have other symptoms that are caused by poor blood flow to your legs and feet.
-You may have:
+If PAD gets worse, you may have other symptoms caused by poor blood flow to your legs and feet.
+These symptoms aren't common.
+They may include cold or numb feet or toes, sores that are slow to heal, or leg or foot pain when you're at rest.

 Go to https://www.healthwise.net/patientEd

-Enter S467 in the search box to learn more about "Learning About Peripheral Arterial Disease of the Legs".
+Enter S467 in the search box to learn more about "Learning About Peripheral Arterial Disease (PAD)".

 Author: Healthwise Staff